 What is a price increase letter?

-A price increase letter is an announcement of a business to inform existing customers about the upcoming price increase of their regular purchased items.
+A price increase letter is an announcement of a business to inform existing customers about the upcoming price increase of their regularly purchased items.

 Maintaining relationships with existing customers is crucial in online business.
 Imagine that a regular customer ordered a food item without knowing the price increase from your company.
 He didn’t check the price as he regularly buys it from you.
 If he discovered the extra charge when purchasing, he would be really upset with your business strategy, which might make him switch to your competitors.
 This is quite harmful to your brand image as well.